 The TRC will begin their deliberations with a review of the technical criteria to ensure a common application among members.
 The TRC will then discuss the merits of each project and how the sponsor has responded to their earlier comments, followed by the draft list of scored projects in its entirety.
-During deliberations, reviewers have the option of revising their scores based only on technical criteria outlined in Appendix C. At the end of the meeting, the TRC will determine a final list of projects, based on the technical ratings, to be forwarded to the LECC for their consideration and prioritization.
+During deliberations, reviewers have the option of revising their scores based only on technical criteria outlined in Appendix C. At the end of the meeting, the TRC will determine a final list of projects based on the technical ratings, to be forwarded to the LECC for their consideration and prioritization.
 The TRC may also relay to the LECC for their consideration where the project rankings derived from technical scores did not reflect the TRC's qualitative assessment of priority order.
 The TRC may make recommendations (elective) and/or conditions (mandatory if approved by LECC) on the projects based on the sponsor responses to comments or other issues not able to be resolved prior to the end of the grant round.
 These will be included in the meeting summary.

-The TRC can remove any project from consideration for funding for the following reasons: 1) if through the proposal development process the project no longer meets the criteria in the RFP, 2) scored so low that the proposal would likely never move forward without major revisions, 3) did not address critical comments sufficiently, or 4) is insufficiently developed by the scoring meeting.
+The TRC can remove any project from consideration for funding for the following reasons:

+- 1. if through the proposal development process the project no longer meets the criteria in the RFP, - 2. if it scored so low that the proposal would likely never move forward without major revisions, - 3. if it did not address critical comments sufficiently, or - 4. if it is insufficiently developed by the scoring meeting.

 The TRC may also develop and forward to the LECC recommendations on fine-tuning project components relative to the target funding allocation given to our area.
+LECC members are welcome to attend the TRC's technical evaluation and ranking meeting.